khangtictoc/Machine-Learning-Python-Classification-Tutorial/README.md

 **Prerequisite**:
 - Approaching ML with no fundamental knowledge with **Data Analysis**, start from beginning.
 - Knowing basic **Python**
-- Quite long post with more explanation as opposed to the original tutorial.
+- Quite long post with more explanation about library like `seaborn`, `mathplotlib`, `pandas`, `numpy`, ... and its function for those are "newbie" in this aspect, as opposed to the original tutorial.
 But if patient enough, we will get all skills and understandings we need
 - I will demo on **Colab** of course.
 But some explanations would be in pure IDE

 # Let's explore things: